krakend/playground-community/README.md

 A Grafana dashboard shows the metrics of the activity you generate.
 Runs on [http://localhost:3003](http://localhost:3003) (credentials: admin/admin)

 ### The JWT revoker
-A simple implementation of a JWT rovoker using the KrakenD remote bloomfilter client.
+A simple implementation of a JWT revoker using the KrakenD remote [bloomfilter client](https://github.com/krakendio/bloomfilter).

+More information about JWT revoking is available at https://www.krakend.io/docs/authorization/revoking-tokens/

 Runs on [http://localhost:9000](http://localhost:9000)